reimagined/resolve/docs/typescript-support.md

 ## Overview

-ReSolve is written in TypeScript and its packages export type definitions for most of the framework's functional blocks.
+ReSolve is written in TypeScript and its packages export type declarations for all building blocks of a reSolve application.
 This article describes how to develop a reSolve application with TypeScript and lists types that you need to use in the application code.

 ## Creating a TypeScript Application

-All [template and example projects](introduction.md#examples-and-template-projects) are available in a JavaScript and TypeScript variations.
-When you use the `create-resolve-app` tool, add the `-t` flag to the input to specify that a TypeScript application should be created:
+All [template and example projects](introduction.md#examples-and-template-projects) are available both in JavaScript and TypeScript variations.
+When you use the `create-resolve-app` tool, add the `-t` flag to the command input to specify that a TypeScript application should be created:

 ```sh
 yarn create resolve-app hello-world-react -e react -t